 The Grave-site of Benjamin & Deborah Franklin: (Getting Lucky at Ben Franklin’s Grave (Christ Church Cemetery)).
 Toss a penny for good luck on Ben and Deborah’s grave.
 Their daughter, Sarah Franklin Bache and grandson Benjamin Franklin Bache are also buried here.
 A few blocks away is Christ Church, where Deborah married her loser of a first husband, John Rogers.
 At Christ Church, you can sit in the pews used by George & Martha Washington and Robert & Mary Morris.
-You can also visit Robert and Mary, who are buried in the White family vault in the churchyard (Bishop William White was Mary’s father) (The Colonial (Georgian) Churches of Philadelphia).
+You can also visit Robert and Mary, who are buried in the White family vault in the churchyard (Bishop William White was Mary’s brother) (The Colonial (Georgian) Churches of Philadelphia).

 Portrait Gallery at the Second National Bank: This former bank, run by the park service, houses a collection of portraits by Charles Wilson Peale, who painted most the famous men (and a few women) of the day for his museum.
 Included in the collection are these portraits of Mary Morris and Martha Washington (Putting Faces to the Revolution: The Portrait Gallery at Independence Park).

 Franklin Court: So many connections to Deborah Franklin here (also her daughter, Sarah Franklin Bache).
 It was along Market Street that Deborah first glimpsed Ben – walking down the street eating a loaf of bread with two others tucked under his arm and his pockets stuffed full of clothing.
 From Market Street, you enter through the same passageway that the Ben would have used to access his house and print shop.
-This is the location of the house that Deborah built with Ben’s “advice,” while he was living in Paris.
+This is the location of the house that Deborah built with Ben’s “advice,” while he was living in London.
 After her death, Benjamin lived here with his daughter, Sarah.
 You can see quotes from their letters inscribed on the ground, along with archaeological fragments of the house (Ben Franklin’s Ghost House), including the privy pit (Ben Franklin’s Toilet).
 This is also the location of the print shop of Ben and Deborah’s grandson, Benjamin Franklin Bache.
 Just outside Franklin Court, in buildings owned by Franklin, the Park Service operates a post office (get a postcard cancelled with a “B Free” stamp) and a re-created print shop, where you can see a reproduction colonial-era printing press in action.
 Deborah managed Ben’s business while he was away – including his print shops and the postal service.

 Welcome Park: This is the site of the Slate Roof House that William and Hannah Penn (Penn’s second wife) occupied in 1699 while they waited for the house on their estate up-river to be finished.
 Hannah gave birth to her first child while living here.
 Hannah is not mentioned in Roberts’s book (which focuses on women during the Revolution era), but she was quite influential.
 Although she returned to England in 1701, she handled the business of the colony for 6 years after William’s stroke in 1712.
-After William’s death in 1718, she inherited the proprietorship and ran the colony until her death in 1726 (although she had to fight a court battle with the sons from William’s first marriage to retain ownership).
+After William’s death in 1718, she inherited the proprietorship and ran the colony until her death in 1726 (although she had to fight a court battle with the son from William’s first marriage to retain ownership).